 The concept of cloud computing has emerged as a focal point for businesses, captivating attention due to its transformative impact.
-The global exchange information, facilitated by the widespread use of the internet [1], underscores the critical role played by cloud centers in storing and seamlessly transmitting vast amounts of data.
+The global exchange of information, facilitated by the widespread use of the internet [1], underscores the critical role played by cloud centers in storing and seamlessly transmitting vast amounts of data.
 Cloud computing encompasses a spectrum of services, including Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) [2], presenting a versatile suite of solutions for businesses.
 Major industry players such as Google, Microsoft, International Business Machine (IBM), and Wipro have invested significantly in establishing centralized data centers worldwide to capitalize on the advantages offered by popular cloud services.
-However, the expansive scale of these cloud centers, comprising thousands of physical hosts, has raised concerns about their substantial consumption [3].
+However, the expansive scale of these cloud centers, comprising thousands of physical hosts, has about raised concerns their substantial consumption [3].
 Despite the continuous construction of new data centers, existing cloud resources often remain underutilized [4], emphasizing the need for cost-effective solutions that ensure efficient and affordable utilization of Virtual Machines (VM) [5].

-In addition to high energy demand, cloud infrastructures also face challenges such as cooling overhead, resource fragmentation, and network latency, which together increase operational costs and carbon emissions.
-Addressing the imperative of energyefficient data centers, virtualization emerges as a pivotal technology, providing interoperable and flexible services.
-Nevertheless, the challenge lies in optimizing the selection of VMs from potentially over-utilized Physical Machines (PMs).
-Addressing the imperative of energyefficient data centers, virtualization emerges as a pivotal technology, providing interoperable and flexible services.
-Nevertheless, the challenge lies in optimizing the selection of VMs from potentially over-utilized Physical Machines (PMs).
+Addressing the imperative of energy-efficient data centers, virtualization emerges as a pivotal technology, providing interoperable and flexible Nevertheless, the challenge lies in optimizing the selection of VMs from potentially over-utilized Physical Machines (PMs).
 In response, the integration of machine learning, coupled with Swarm Intelligence (SI), has shown promise as a solution for refining VM selection policies [6].
-Notably, previous studies [7] have illustrated the effectiveness of meta-heuristics, or SI, in tandem with machine learning for enhancing VM selection policies Beyond VM allocation, researchers are also investigating hybrid techniques that combine heuristic algorithms with predictive analytics to anticipate workload patterns and proactively adjust resource distribution.
-Such proactive management not only improves service reliability but also reduces the number of costly and unnecessary migrations [2].
+Notably, previous studies [7] have illustrated the effectiveness of meta-heuristics, or SI, in tandem with machine learning for enhancing VM selection policies [2].
 This research explores the intersection of cloud computing, energy efficiency, and optimization strategies, with a particular focus on the synergistic application of machine learning and Swarm Intelligence for VM selection.
 Through a comprehensive examination of these innovative approaches, this paper aims to contribute to the evolving discourse on enhancing the sustainability and performance of cloud computing infrastructures.

-&lt;sup>1, 2Department of Computer Science, Himachal Pradesh University, Shimla-171005, Himachal Pradesh, India.
+&lt;sup>1 Department of Computer Science, Himachal Pradesh University, Shimla-171005, Himachal Pradesh, India.

-$^{1}$ ajayprashar93@gmail.com, $^2$ jawahar.hpu@gmail.com
+1\ajayprashar93@gmail.com, 2jawahar.hpu@gmail.com